nx10-devs/ios-sdk/README.md

 ### Starting Telemetry tracking

-This step must be done after `NX10Core.shared.configure(apiKey: "API_KEY", appGroupID: "group.your.compaby")` is called but you've opted out of automatically starting telemetry collecting and uploading by selecting `NX10Core.shared.configure(apiKey: "API_KEY", appGroupID: "group.your.compaby", shouldStartSession: false)` where `shouldStartSession: false` is set to `false`
+This step must be done after `NX10Core.shared.configure(apiKey: "API_KEY", appGroupID: "group.your.company")` is called but you've opted out of automatically starting telemetry collecting and uploading by selecting `NX10Core.shared.configure(apiKey: "API_KEY", appGroupID: "group.your.company", shouldStartSession: false)` where `shouldStartSession: false` is set to `false`

 ```
 import SwiftUI